duarteocarmo/duarteocarmo.com/content/posts/48-python-boilerplate.md

 Now I don't want to start a packaging war.
 If [Poetry](https://python-poetry.org/) works for you, then by all means, go for it.
 I've tried most of the stuff out there, from the good old `pip freeze > requirements.txt`, [pipenv](https://pipenv.pypa.io/en/latest/), all the way to Poetry.
 After many battles, I've stuck with [pip-tools](https://github.com/jazzband/pip-tools).
 Pip-tools strikes the right balance between simplicity, effectiveness, and speed.
 And yes, _speed_ matters.
 I don't want to way a whole minute for my dependencies to compile.

+With recent pip updates, I can just specify my dependencies in a `pyproject.toml` and install them with `pip install -e .`.
+However, there are benefits to pinning your dependencies using something like [pip-tools](https://github.com/jazzband/pip-tools#pip-tools--pip-compile--pip-sync).
+Especially in Machine Learning environments.
+Yes Anaconda exists - but speed _is_ a requirement.

 The folks at [Jazzband](https://jazzband.co/) have created an easy-to-use tool that has yet to let me down.
 For example, suppose I have a `dreambox` project.
 Here's an example `pyproject.toml` file:
 ```toml
 [build-system]